This article was written to accompany the ‘Marketing Funnel with Google Analytics Dashboard’. It can be used as a walkthrough to setup the dashboard

 - The user is convinced – But they may still have some questions.
-A contract form is filled out.
+A contact form is filled out.

-- At this stage we consider him a lead – We once again measure all users that filled out a contact form by the standard metric ‘Users’ and the corresponding event filter.
+- At this stage we consider them a lead – We once again measure all users that filled out a contact form by the standard metric ‘Users’ and the corresponding event filter.